Why subscribe?

 This publication is a joint effort of Tara Isabella Burton and Dhananjay Jagannathan.

 Tara is a novelist, theologian, and journalist.
-Her new novel Here in Avalon came out in January 2024 (Simon & Schuster).
+Her third novel Here in Avalon came out in January 2024 (Simon & Schuster).
 Her latest non-fiction book is Self-Made: Creating our Identities from Da Vinci to the Kardashians (PublicAffairs).
+Her next book is a history of magic and modernity to be published Penguin Random House in 2026.

 Dhananjay is a professor, scholar of Ancient Greek and Roman philosophy, and essayist, who has written about music, literature, politics, and religion for magazines like Plough Quarterly, Breaking Ground, and Commonweal.
-His academic writing centers on the ethics and politics of Aristotle.
+His academic writing centers on the ethics and politics of Aristotle and his first book is entitled Aristotle’s Practical Epistemology (Oxford University Press).
+His next book, on cultural heritage and cultural identity, will be published by Allen Lane (Penguin Press) in 2026.

 Over the past couple of years, our writing has often been a reflection of our conversations, and it is the fruits of these conversations that we offer here, whether under one name or the other or both.